DEVON L HANSEN

 Devon has been on the faculty of Wayne State University in the Department of Theatre and Dance, Oakland Community College in the Department of Music, and St. Clair College (Windsor) in the Musical Theatre Department.

 As the Director of Music at St. Andrew’s, he oversees an energetic and growing music ministry.
-He founded the concert series "Saturdays at 7" which is now in its seventh season.
-He is also responsible for bringing the Windsor Symphony Orchestra to Chatham, which is in its fifth season at St. Andrew's.
+He founded the concert series "Saturdays at 7" which is now in its eighth season.
+He is also responsible for bringing the Windsor Symphony Orchestra to Chatham, which is in its sixth season at St. Andrew's.

-On top of that he is the founder of Chatham Music Academy, and maintains a very active private studio as well as overseeing a faculty of 10 teachers and over 200 students.
+On top of that he is the founder of Chatham Music Academy, and maintains a very active private studio while overseeing a faculty of 10 teachers and over 200 students.